- 1Why you should visit Jenolan Caves

 The Lucas Cave tour is ninety minutes duration and includes 910 steps.
 It also features a view over the Blue Lake from the entry, the only cave which does.

 Discovered in 1879, the Imperial Cave is unique for containing the best fossil deposits and some bones of a Wallaby and Tasmanian Devil, the latter now extinct on the mainland of Australia.
 It follows the passage of an ancient river.
 The first cave guide at Jenolan discovered it and thought it was fit for an Empress.

 The Imperial Cave is the easiest tour at Jenolan and is of one hour duration.
 It contains 358 steps.

-This tour also features ‘Shawl Cave’ which is filled with many cave shawls like the below pictured in the Temple of Baal.
+This tour also features ‘Shawl Cave’ which is filled with many cave shawls.

 Discovered in 1880 and originally known as the Left Imperial Cave, it was renamed to the Chifley Cave in 1952 in honour of Ben Chifley, former Prime Minister and the local federal member.
 It was the first cave in the world with electric lights and coloured lights remain in the chambers today.